 Georgia Research and Development Tax Credit Summary

-R&D Tax Credits are a valuable benefit for companies developing new products and services in Georgia.
-R&D Tax Credits are available to any company that increases its qualified research spending.
-New companies, start-ups, existing and established companies embarking on R&D for the first time or expanding their R&D budget are all eligible for R&D Tax Credits.
-R&D Tax Credit detail for the state of Georgia:
+The R&D Tax Credit is a valuable benefit for companies developing new products and services in Georgia.
+The R&D Tax Credit is available to any company that increases its qualified research spending.
+New companies, start-ups, existing and established companies embarking on R&D for the first time or expanding their R&D budget are all eligible for the R&D Tax Credit.
+Below are the R&D Tax Credit details for the state of Georgia:

 - Qualified Research Expenses (QREs) have the same meaning as in IRC § 41, except that such expenses must be for research conducted within Georgia.